llvm/llvm-project/flang/docs/Extensions.md

   probably by a C or C++ external definition.
 * An automatic data object may be declared in the specification part of the main program.
+* A local data object may appear in a specification expression, even when it is not a dummy argument or in COMMON, so long as it is has the SAVE attribute and was initialized.

 ### Extensions supported when enabled by options